Master of Animation, Games and Interactivity

 Overview

-Develop your directorial vision as you learn concepts and techniques of narrative, visual, and interactive media in a studio setting.
+You will develop your directorial vision as you learn concepts and techniques of narrative, visual and interactive media in a studio setting.

-As you acquire skills in these areas, you will develop a directorial vision and in-depth understanding of narrative, visual, and interactive media through studio projects and collaborations that focus on current global trends.
+As you acquire skills in these areas, you will develop a directorial vision and in-depth understanding of narrative, visual and interactive media through studio projects and collaborations that focus on current global trends.

 By the end of your studies, you will have completed a number of major studio works in your specialisation, as well as a substantial amount of research.